kskbhat/kskbhat.github.io/_pages/about.md

 ---
 permalink: /
-title: "Bhat's Blog - Home"
+title: "# Welcome to My Academic Page 🎓"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-# Welcome to My Academic Page 🎓

 ## About Me

 Hello, and welcome to my academic webpage!
 My name is [Your Name], and I am a PhD research scholar in Statistics at Pondicherry University.
 My research focuses on [briefly describe your research focus or interests].